lsampaioweb/openssl-certificates/README.md

-# Verify and Create
+# Create, Verify and Import OpenSSL Certificates

-The playbook can verify if the certificate created by our own Certificate Authority (CA) is still valid and if necessary can create a new one.
+The playbook can verify if the certificate created by our own Certificate Authority (CA) is still valid.
+Can also create a new one and import it into several different applications.

 # Requirements: